Early signs of pregnancy

 In the first few weeks of pregnancy you may have a bleed similar to a very light period, with some spotting or only losing a little blood.
 This is called implantation bleeding.

 Feeling sick during pregnancy

 You may feel sick or be sick.
-This is commonly known as morning sickness, but it can happen at any time of the day or night.
+Although commonly known as "morning sickness", vomiting and morning sickness can happen at any time of the day or night.

-Morning sickness symptoms usually start when you’re around 4-6 weeks pregnant
+Symptoms usually start when you’re around 4 to 6 weeks pregnant.

 If you're being sick all the time and cannot keep anything down, see a GP.